Candidates for elective office 2027

 AIA Kansas

-Kimball Hales, AIA, holds an M.Arch in Architecture and MS in Construction Management from the University of Illinois at Urbana-Champaign.
+Kimball Hales, AIA, holds an M.Arch in Architecture and an M.S. in construction management from the University of Illinois at Urbana-Champaign.
 He began his career at a mid-size design-build firm in Chicago and has been in Kansas City for the last 18 years.
 He is a Principal at FINKLE + WILLIAMS Architecture.
-He served on the AIA Kansas City Board as a 3-year Director from 2015-2017 and as AIA Kansas City President from 2021-2023.
+He served on the AIA Kansas City board as a 3-year Director from 2015-2017 and as AIA Kansas City President from 2021-2023.
 Kimball was part of the AIA National Repositioning Initiative (2013-2014).
-He also co-chaired AIAKC’s Design Awards Committee for two years, served as President of the AIAKC Architectural Foundation in 2019 and served later as President of the Kansas City Center for Architecture and Design.
+He also co-chaired AIAKC’s Design Awards Committee for two years, served as President of the AIAKC Architectural Foundation in 2019, and served later as President of the Kansas City Center for Architecture and Design.
 He was recently recognized by Ingram’s Magazine 2025 class of “50 Kansans You Should Know.”

 Joyce Owens, FAIA